 As the co-author of "So You Want to Sing Cabaret" (Rowman & Littlefield, 2020) with David Sabella, I am now offering classes on various performance topics.
 I am also currently working on a companion workbook.
 Please read the incredible raves for this book under REVIEWS and get your copy on www.Amazon.com!

-I have taught classes at: UCONN's Osher's Lifelong Learning Institute, Fordham University at Lincoln Center, The Canadian School of Performing Arts, The Theater Barn, MAC-to-School and am currently teaching at: www.CabaretHotpost.com where I also have a popular performer's advice column called "Sue's Views" which you can read right here on my BLOG page.
+I have taught classes at: UCONN's Osher's Lifelong Learning Institute, Fordham University at Lincoln Center's Musical Theater Dept., The Canadian School of Performing Arts, The Theater Barn and MAC-to-School.
+I also have a popular performer's advice column called "Sue's Views" which you can read right here on my BLOG page.

 What I offer is a safe, fun and educational experience in learning all aspects of the Art of Cabaret, Patter, How to Write a Show, The Business of Cabaret/Theater, how to speak to and lead a band, and how to present like a professional.

 Have you ever had a secret dream to sing?
 Let me help you achieve that dream.
 Please read the brief descriptions of the classes I offer below and call me to discuss or to get a full description of each class along with a list of all of the written materials that will be provided.
 All of these classes can be taught at your venue as part of a performance, as a series of classes with a class performance or virtually.